One of the most common questions our sales team gets is, “Can a spray foam roof be installed over a metal roof?

 Some building owners don’t realize that spraying over metal is an option.

 In fact, spray foam has a 100% chemical adhesion across the entire metal roof.
-Spray polyurethane foam will mirror what the existing metal roof is.
+Spray polyurethane foam will mirror the existing metal roof.

 What can spray foam do for a metal roof?